What is keyword research?

 Keyword research is the process of identifying the different search queries that people are looking for.

 As we mentioned earlier, there are trillions of searches on Google every year.
 Out of these, there are thousands — maybe even tens of thousands of search terms that are relevant to your business.

 Of course, you can’t target them all.

 Why is keyword research important?

 Keyword research is important because it’s the foundational aspect of any SEO strategy.

 It guides every other aspect of your SEO.

 It helps you pick and choose which keywords to focus on, so you can optimise your existing website content to increase visibility for relevant searches.

 It’s also easier to create a content plan to target your potential users and customers.

 But why increase visibility on Google?

-To answer that, let’s take a look at this graph that illustrates the clickthrough for Google search results.
+To answer that, let’s take a look at this graph that illustrates the clickthrough for search results on Google.
 When looking at it, keep in mind that every page on Google has 10 results:

 Image credit: Backlinko